Team3132/AttendanceSystem/readme.md

 Further instructions for the different parts of the project can be found in the `README.md` files in the respective directories.

+## Versioning

+The project uses [SemVer](https://semver.org/) for versioning and [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages.
+This means that features, bug fixes, etc. are all versioned and documented in the commit messages.

+## Deployment

+The project is deployed using [Docker](https://www.docker.com/) using two containers.
+One container runs the backend and the other runs the frontend and bot.
+The containers are deployed to the [Github Container Registry](ghcr.io) and are pulled by the server.

+The frontend is included in the same container as the backend for simplicity.

+They're accessible under the tags:
+`ghcr.io/team3132/attendancesystem-bot:latest`
+`ghcr.io/team3132/attendancesystem-backend:latest`

 ## Automatic Updates

 The project uses [Renovate](https://www.mend.io/renovate/) to automatically update dependencies.
 Renovate will automatically create pull requests to update dependencies.
 These pull requests will be automatically merged if they pass the CI checks.